-- 6. All new hire paperwork needs to be completed before a student begin their employment i.e. CBC and I9. - 7.
-HR will notify Supervisor via email or call if there are concerns and when all documents have been completed. - 8.
+- 1. The New Hire/Rehire Form is completed by the ADA/Support Person or Supervisor in BP Logix at BP Logix - a.
+Be specific for the Working Title and Department. - b.
+Student Help is always the official title. - c.
+Working Title is job being performed. - d.
+Supervisor and Primary TL Approver must be the individual actually supervising the student's work. - 2.
+HR will send an email to the student informing them they will be receiving an email from HireRight (3rd party vendor who will be sending them a request to complete the CBC and I9 forms.)
+This email will be also include new hire next steps. - 3.
+All new hire paperwork needs to be completed before a student begin their employment i.e. CBC and I9. - NOTE: UW System Policy states all I-9 require certification prior to starting employment.
+Failure to comply may lead to substantial fines to UW Parkside. - 4.
+HR will notify Supervisor via email or call if there are concerns and when all documents have been completed. - 5.
+All supervisors are required to review with all new student hires the New Hire Checklist for Students - 6.
 The Supervisor is the student's first point of contact if they are having problems with their paycheck.
 The Supervisor should contact HR to discuss the problem at Ext.
 2204 or email hr@uwp.edu.
-Please do not have the student contact Payroll. - 9.
-Please remind students that if they do not complete the Direct Deposit form the payroll checks will be mailed to their home.
-This will be sent as a Focus Pay Card.
+Note: Please do not have the student contact Payroll. - 7.
+Please remind students that if they do not complete the Direct Deposit form prior to starting, a Focus Pay Card will be mailed to their home address.